MSK-Scripts/msk_enginetoggle/README.md

 -- Change 'false' to 'true' to toggle the engine automatically on when entering a vehicle Config.OnAtEnter = false

--- Change 'false' to 'true' to use a key instead of the command Config.UseKey = true
+Config.UseKey = true
     Config.ToggleKey = 244 -- M (https://docs.fivem.net/docs/game-references/controls/)
+Config.UseCommand = true
     Config.Commad = 'engine' -- If Config.UseKey = false then you can use the command instead

 -- If both false then Default ESX Notification is active!
 Config.Notifications = false -- https://forum.cfx.re/t/release-standalone-notification-script/1464244